geneerik/pltsci-sdet-assignment/README.md

 &nbsp;
 ## Build the images yourself
----

 You can build it youself from the repo

 &nbsp;
 ### Prerequisites

-You will first need to satisfy the prerequisites for the [Pre-created Docker Images](#markdown-header-using-pre-created-docker-images-fastest) method.
+You will first need to satisfy the prerequisites for the [Pre-created Docker Images](#prerequisites) method.
 In addition to those, you will need the following pre-requisites:

 1) `git` .
 This tool is used to capture the contents of this repository keeping many important extra bits of information intact.